 Games, Game-based learning and Gamification

-For some great info on gamification, some on game-based learning, and other related strategies, you might also want to read some of our blog entries!
+Also, for some great info on gamification, on game-based learning, and on other related strategies, you might also want to read some of our blog entries!

 - All Fun and Games: Gamifying a Language Classroom

 - 10 Years Later: Is Creativity Still Being Killed in Schools?

 Cycle 2: Explora Card and Board Game

 Here’s a board game design by Joelle Barbeau of Riverside School Board, to test your knowledge on a given society, in this case for New-France in 1745!
 Inspired by games like FAUNA, Joelle has adapted cards used in the original English version of Chronos (available here), Explora is a board game using playing cards and a timeline/map board that allows students to locate events and people in time and space.
 Points are collected for each element in the game, making this a fun way to review a society and remind students of what they have learned throughout the year.
 For access to detailed instructions, high-quality versions of cards you can print, and other tools like the board design and aspects definitions, visit the main Explora Game page.
 Go to page